khimaros/ambit/README.md

 In the screenshot above, the top left component `[4}m] 7 (Slider)` has an index of `7`.

+You can loop through available components using PAGE UP and PAGE DOWN, which can also be used to select components higher than 9.

 When a component is selected, use keyboard LEFT ARROW and RIGHT ARROW to simulate Dial rotation, SPACE to simulate button press/release, and UP ARROW and DOWN ARROW to simulate slider movement.